ssk4988/fblaquiz/README.txt

 ************The folders************
 There are two folders in this submission. /fbla-mobile-app-development/ is the original project with the original source code, while /android-project/ is the project configured for Android Studio.
+Before opening the folders you should install npm, open Command Prompt in each folder, and run npm install in each folder.

 ************Source Code************
 The source code is the javascript .js files in /fbla-mobile-app-development/.